yuvihere23/ShareSomething/README.md

 # ✨Share Something

-ChaiBlogHub is a dynamic web application crafted for users to articulate their thoughts and ideas through published articles.
+ShareSomething is a dynamic web application crafted for users to articulate their thoughts and ideas through published articles.
 It seamlessly incorporates user authentication, a robust rich text editor, and Appwrite as the backend, ensuring a smooth and secure experience for writers and readers.

 ---
 ## 🚀 Deployment

-BlogHub is accessible on [Demo Link](https://sharesomething.netlify.app/login), providing a convenient platform for users to experience the application.
+ShareSOmthing is accessible on [Demo Link](https://sharesomething.netlify.app/login), providing a convenient platform for users to experience the application.

 ## 🚀 Features